 - Migrate the data from the cloned database of your Magento 1 store.

 - Remove outdated and useless data from the database.
 This includes logs, recently viewed products, compared products, etc.

-- To make the migration process as hassle free as possible, install a fresh copy of Magento 2 on the same hosting server where your Magento 1 store is located.
+- To make Magento migration process as hassle-free as possible, install a fresh copy of Magento 2 on the same hosting server where your Magento 1 store is located.

 According to the official Magento documentation, migration to the Magento 2 consists of four different stages:

 Magento 2 introduces new methodologies and technologies for delivering enhanced shopping and store experience to the merchants and users.
 Developers can take advantages of new ways of creating awesome Magento 2 themes or modify the current ones to make them compatible with the Magento 2 standards.
 You should keep in mind that you cannot directly migrate your Magento 1 theme to Magento 2.

 You have to create a new theme for Magento 2 and make it responsive for the best user experience.
 To help you with this, I have written an easy-to-follow article on how to create a custom theme in Magento 2.

 If you wish to avoid all this hassle, buy and install a Magento 2 theme from the Magento Marketplace or other reputed sources.

 Extensions are essential components that provide new features and extend the functionalities of your Magento store.
 The next step in Magento migration process is to install the desired Magento 2 extensions available on Magento Marketplace.

 Remember that, Magento 1 extensions will not work on Magento 2.
 You will experience severe compatibility issues while integrating Magento 1 extensions into Magento 2.